Britain's demands for U.S. trade talks set to test special relationship

 That could set the two sides on a collision course, putting additional pressure on a relationship already strained by London's decision to allow China's Huawei a limited role in its 5G mobile network and a proposed digital services tax.
 "We have the best negotiators in the business and of course, we're going to drive a hard bargain to boost British industry," Johnson said.
 "Most importantly, this transatlantic trade deal will reflect the unique closeness of our two great nations."

-The negotiating mandate hinted that Britain could reconsider the introduction of a digital tax in April which has been criticized by Washington.
-The government said its analysis showed a deal with the United States could boost transatlantic trade by 15.3 billion pounds ($19.61 billion), and add 3.4 billion pounds to the British economy.
+The mandate hinted London could reconsider its plans to introduce the tax in April on big tech companies like Google, Facebook and Amazon after criticism by Washington.
+The government said its analysis showed a deal with the United States could boost transatlantic trade by 15.3 billion pounds ($19.61 billion) over 15 years, and increase the size of the British economy by 0.16%.

+Johnson, the face of Britain's campaign to leave the EU, has repeatedly said the ability to strike new trade deals with other countries is a major benefit of Brexit.
+But opposition political parties said the modest potential boost to gross domestic product would not make up for the economic hit Britain will take from leaving the EU.

-The government said manufacturers of cars, ceramics, food, and drink, and professional services including architects and lawyers, would be among the biggest winners from the trade deal.
+"Today's analysis is clear: the gains from the best-case trade deal with Donald Trump will not come close to outweighing what we expect to lose from leaving the EU," said Sarah Olney, Liberal Democrat spokesperson for International Trade.
+The government said manufacturers of cars, ceramics, food and drink, and professional services including architects and lawyers, would be among the biggest winners from the trade deal.

 "Trading Scottish smoked salmon for Stetson hats, we will deliver lower prices and more choice for our shoppers," Johnson said.
 Both sides hope a deal can be reached as soon as this year, but there are many hurdles.

-The government reiterated that the NHS was "not for sale" addressing criticism that a deal could let private U.S. healthcare providers into Britain's state-funded health system.
-It also vowed to uphold high standards on food safety and animal welfare amid fears from farmers that the government is ready to allow U.S.-produced chlorine-washed chicken and hormone-treated beef into Britain.
+The government reiterated that the NHS was "not for sale" -- addressing criticism that a deal could let private U.S. healthcare providers into Britain's state-funded health system.
+It also vowed to uphold high standards on food safety and animal welfare amid fears from farmers that the government will allow U.S.-produced chlorine-washed chicken and hormone-treated beef into Britain.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)